Anklebiters approaches publishing from a unique perspective. We are distinguished from large publishers and even small, independent presses.

 Publications we take a special interest in will be added to our canon with your approval, meaning we will sell your book online and wherever we consign or vend, without taking a cut.

 Self-publishing is a viable option for authors and artists…

 - Who are willing to invest in their own work

 - Want to have more control over design and materials

 - Already have a small following in their community

 We have been a part of the Houston community since 2013 and have formed relationships with many DIY organizations, venues, and crafters, locally and in surrounding areas.
 This can help you source services for your book, host a book release party, or even go on tour.
-We can also help you consign your work at local shops, like Wired Up, Insomnia, and Tomo Mags.
+We can also help you consign your work at local shops.

 Customized Control: Becoming the Publisher